IsaacIsrael/rails-car-list/README.md

 ## PartnerHero Ruby on Rails Assessment

-The application can be a single page and should start with a list of all vehicles and the relevant information about them.
-A user should be able to filter by mileage, color, size, and price.
+The application is a single page and will start with a list of all vehicles and the relevant information about them.
+The user will be able to filter by mileage, color, size, and price.

 [Demo Live here](https://car-sample.herokuapp.com/)